 If you live in a noisy area, such as next to a busy road, noise pollution can really affect your quality of life.
-While opting for triple, rather than double, glazing can reduce outside noise, additional measures – such as lamination, thicker panes and wider cavities — can reduce it even further.
+While opting for triple, rather than double, glazing can reduce outside noise, additional measures – such as lamination, thicker panes or wider cavities — can reduce it even further.

 Acoustic Performance is most effective when used in triple-glazed products.